jstetich/Lake_Water_Quality/Analysis/Lakes_TSI.md

 Multiple references indicate Maine developed its own TSI scales, so we can not simply use any TSI index.
-Unfortunately, published versions of the Maine indexes have problems that took us some time to unravel.
+Unfortunately, published versions of the Maine indexes have ambiguities that took us some time to unravel.
 We present definitions here, and show how the definitions relate to Maine DEP’s TSI data at the end of this Notebook.